-Say as little as you possibly can consistent with remaining calm and civil.
-Anything you say — and when it comes to establishing what you said it is what the police officers say you said that counts — can and will be used against you in and out of court.
-Verbal utterances alone can trigger an arrest, if in the view of the police on the scene those utterances mean you are being “disruptive”.
+Say as little as you possibly can remaining calm and civil.
+Anything you say can and will be used against you in and out of court.
+Verbal utterances alone can trigger an arrest if in the view of the police on the scene, those utterances mean you are being “disruptive”.
 We suggest that you print and carry a copy of this card and let it do your talking for you.

-Note that while in general you do have the right to refuse to identify yourself there is one very important exception to this: you must show your license and registration when stopped in a car.
-In other situations, such as in a park, you can refuse to identify yourself.
+Note: in general you do have the right to refuse to identify yourself, but there is one very important exception to this: you must show your license and registration when stopped while driving/parked.
+Outside of operating a motor vehicle you can refuse to identify yourself.

-You probably need an attorney more than you think you do, especially if you plan to plead guilty or are navigating the “admitting to sufficient facts” process*.
+You probably need a lawyer more than you think you do, especially if you plan to plead guilty or are navigating the “admitting to sufficient facts” process*.

 Occasionally an officer will confiscate your stash without arresting you.
 They might tell you that you will be “getting something in mail”.
 This might mean: